splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-ansible.rst

    * - Variable
      - Description
+     - Default value
    * - ``install_splunk_otel_auto_instrumentation``
-     - Available on Linux only.
-Installs or manages Auto Instrumentation for Java.
+     - Installs or manages auto instrumentation for Java and Node.js.
 When set to ``true``, the ``splunk-otel-auto-instrumentation`` Debian or RPM package is downloaded and installed from the Collector repository.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
-The default value is ``false``.
+The applications on the node need to be restarted after installation for auto instrumentation to take effect.
+     - ``false``
    * - ``splunk_otel_auto_instrumentation_version``
-     - Available on Linux only.
-Determines the version of the ``splunk-otel-auto-instrumentation`` package to install, for example, ``0.50.0``.
-The minimum supported version is ``0.48.0``.
-The Java application on the node needs to be restarted separately for any change to take effect.
-The default value is ``latest``.
+     - Determines the version of the ``splunk-otel-auto-instrumentation`` package to install, for example, ``0.50.0``.
+The minimum supported version is ``0.48.0`` for Java and ``0.87.0`` for Node.js.
+The applications on the node need to be restarted for any change to take effect.
+     - ``latest``
    * - ``splunk_otel_auto_instrumentation_ld_so_preload``
-     - Available on Linux only.
-By default, the ``/etc/ld.so.preload`` file on the node is configured for the ``/usr/lib/splunk-instrumentation/libsplunk.so`` shared object library, which is provided by the ``splunk-otel-auto-instrumentation`` package and is required for auto instrumentation.
+     - By default, the ``/etc/ld.so.preload`` file on the node is configured for the ``/usr/lib/splunk-instrumentation/libsplunk.so`` shared object library, which is provided by the ``splunk-otel-auto-instrumentation`` package and is required for auto instrumentation.
 You can configure this variable to include additional library paths, for example, ``/path/to/my.library.so``.
-Use this option if you need to include custom or other shared object library files to be preloaded for your applications, in addition to the ``/usr/lib/splunk-instrumentation/libsplunk.so`` file.The Java application on the node needs to be restarted separately for any change to take effect.
+Use this option if you need to include custom or other shared object library files to be preloaded for your applications, in addition to the ``/usr/lib/splunk-instrumentation/libsplunk.so`` file.
+The applications on the node needs to be restarted separately for any change to take effect.
+     - None
    * - ``splunk_otel_auto_instrumentation_java_agent_jar``
-     - Available on Linux only.
-Determines the path to the Splunk OpenTelemetry Java agent.
+     - Determines the path to the Splunk OpenTelemetry Java agent.
 The default path is provided by the ``splunk-otel-auto-instrumentation`` package.
 If the path is changed from the default value, the path should be an existing file on the node.
 The specified path is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
 The Java application on the node needs to be restarted separately for any change to take effect.
 The default value is ``/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar``.
    * - ``splunk_otel_auto_instrumentation_resource_attributes``
-     - Available on Linux only.
-Configures the OpenTelemetry instrumentation resource attributes, for example, ``deployment.environment=prod``.
+     - Configures the OpenTelemetry instrumentation resource attributes, for example, ``deployment.environment=prod``.
 The resource attributes are user-defined key-value pairs.
 The specified resource attributes are added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
-The Java application on the node needs to be restarted separately for any change to take effect.
+The applications on the node need to be restarted separately for any change to take effect.
 See :ref:`trace-configuration-java` for more information.
+     - None
    * -  ``splunk_otel_auto_instrumentation_service_name``
-     - Available on Linux only.
-Explicitly sets the service name for the instrumented Java application, for example, ``my.service``.
-By default, the service name is automatically derived from the arguments of the Java executable on the node.
+     - Explicitly sets the service name for the instrumented applications, for example, ``my.service``.
+By default, the service name is automatically derived from the arguments of the executable on the node.
 The specified service name is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node, overriding any generated service name.
 See :ref:`trace-configuration-java` for more information.
-The Java application on the node needs to be restarted separately for any change to take effect.
+The applications on the node need to be restarted for any change to take effect.
-   * - ``splunk_otel_auto_instrumentation_generate_service_name``
-     - Set to ``false`` to prevent the preloader from setting the ``OTEL_SERVICE_NAME`` environment variable.
-   * - ``splunk_otel_auto_instrumentation_disable_telemetry``
+     - None
-     - Prevents the preloader from sending the ``splunk.linux-autoinstr.executions`` metric to the Collector.
    * - ``splunk_otel_auto_instrumentation_enable_profiler``
      - Activates or deactivates AlwaysOn CPU Profiling.
+     - ``false``
    * - ``splunk_otel_auto_instrumentation_enable_profiler_memory``
      - Activates or deactivates AlwaysOn Memory Profiling.
+     - ``false``
+   * - ``splunk_otel_auto_instrumentation_with_auto_instrumentation_sdks``
+     - The auto instrumentation SDKs to install and activate.
+     - ``%w(java nodejs)
    * - ``splunk_otel_auto_instrumentation_enable_metrics``
      - Activates or deactivates JVM metrics.
+     - ``false``
+   * - ``splunk_otel_auto_instrumentation_npm_path``
+     - The path to the pre-installed ``npm`` command.
+For example, ``/my/custom/path/to/npm``.
+     - ``npm``